bssrdev/wilderhood/_posts/2015-06-27-Mandvi coast.markdown

 comments:   true
 ---

-<p>During my recent visit to Greater Rann of Kutch, Gujarat, we spent a day in the Mandvi coast to observe and photograph waders near the sea shore.</p>
+<p>During my visit to Greater Rann of Kutch, Gujarat, we spent a day in the Mandvi coast to observe and photograph waders near the sea shore.</p>

 <p>We saw various species of birds, but the two highlights of the day were Oystercatchers and Crab Plovers.</p>

 <img src="{{ site.baseurl}}/img/2015-06-27/1.jpg" alt="Oyster catchers">
 <img src="{{ site.baseurl}}/img/2015-06-27/2.jpg" alt="Crab Plover">

 <p>Oystercatchers</p>